 Ultrasurf is located in the US and, if asked, they will share whatever information they have with the authorities.
 What and how much they can share largely comes down to the user, though, as they do not require personal information upon signup.

 When Ultrasurf’s servers are not overloaded as a result of increased need in some part of the world, the speed and performance is unrivaled by any other free service.

-Apps are a bit limited with Ultrasurf, as there are only options for Windows users and Android devices.
+Apps are a bit limited with Ultrasurf, as there are only options for Windows, Mac, Linux and Android users.
 The app for Windows is a small executable file that needs no installation.
 The good news is that you can put Ultrasurf on a thumb drive and deploy it on the go.
-Many people use this method to protect themselves at internet cafes and on public WiFi.
+Many people use this method to protect themselves at internet cafes and on public wifi.

 The Android app is also easy to use, and can be found on the Google Play store by searching for “Ultrasurf VPN.”

 Extensions are an important part of using Ultrasurf.
 Browsers can sometimes cause serious leaks despite whatever privacy service a user has employed.
 The most notable of these is the WebRTC leak which is known to be an issue with Google Chrome.
 Even when using a very strong VPN, WebRTC can cause your identity to leak.

 Since Ultrasurf uses the Incognito Mode of Google Chrome as its vehicle, it is important to install a WebRTC blocker/disabler and allow it to run in Incognito Mode.